jonnyrobots/roberts.work/_posts/2020-02-09-evolution-of-theses-developing-the-core-of-a-strategy.md

 Cornwall Capital’s thesis, combined with this insight, formed the principles that enabled them act against conventional wisdom, and win:

 > When they were wrong, they were wrong small.
 But when they were right, they were right big.
-Within a a few years they had turned their 110 grand into 30 million.
+Within a few years they had turned their 110 grand into 30 million.

 The importance of proven theses and strong principles hold true in software development.

-The most productive engineering teams I’ve worked with developed and tested their theses before writing a sinlge line of code.
+The most productive engineering teams I’ve worked with developed and tested their theses before writing a single line of code.

-The principles you form following this process helps you achieve autonomy; the ability to make good decisions with good reason in good time.
+The principles formed as a result of being disciplined about developing a thesis first, pays you back in the future as an ability to make good decisions with good reason in good time.
+In software development this state is known referred to as autonomy.

 ### Theses need time and experimentation